Filialleiden » Filial affliction brewing at 0650 hours

 “He really takes after his father,” Mother responded.
 “He retired to clockmaking after the war.
 He’s quite good at it.”

 “Yes, that would be Ulrich Waltz, Cold Wall of the South, right?
-I never had the pleasure of fighting with him during the war, but I’ve heard stories.”
+I never had the pleasure of fighting beside him during the war, but I’ve heard stories.”

 “Oh, I’m very lucky.
 We’re so blessed that he can still serve Capricorn even though he’s retired.
 He was invited to Die Hauptstadt, you know?”